cd-mcfarland/fast_prng/README.txt

 	benchmarks/

-		Collection of scripts used to profile for the main text. profile.c requires a definition at compile-time (EXPONENTIAL, NORMAL, MARSAGLIA, DOORNIK) that chooses the algorithm to profile.
-Competing code to this program, modified to accept uniform PRNs from MT19937.h is also provided.
+		Collection of scripts used to profile.
+		profile.c requires a definition at compile-time (EXPONENTIAL, NORMAL, MARSAGLIA, DOORNIK) that chooses the algorithm to profile.
+E.g. usage:

+		  $ gcc -O3 -DNORMAL profile.c -lm -o normal.out
+		  $ ./normal.out
+		  Created 1000000000 standard normal distributed pseudo-random numbers with mean -3.18405e-05 in 3.33 seconds.

+		Competing algorithms, modified to accept uniform PRNs from MT19937.h, are also provided.

 	matlab/